Posted on Leave a comment

 Why?
 For that you have to dwelve into the world of emotional abuse.

-If you see videos of children in orphanages (example 1, example 2) and how a lack of a stable loving caregiver affects them so severely it is tragic and it becomes clear.
+If you see videos of children in orphanages (example 1, example 2) and how a lack of a stable loving caregiver affects them so severely, not only is it tragic but it also becomes clear.
 They are not as curious or playful or happy.
-They can’t focus on external stuff, and are either too scared, confused, agitated or silent and awkward.
-All because they lack love.
-The normal kids are playing with each other, discovering the word, bonding.
+They can’t focus on playfulness – they are either too scared, confused, agitated or silent and awkward.
+Their focus is externalized because they are searching for danger, and for love.
+They are in survival mode.
+And in survival mode you’re not going to feel like being playful.
+The normal kids are playing with each other, discovering the world, bonding.
 Not the traumatized ones.
-Those live in a dangerous, scary lonely world.
+Those live in a dangerous, scary, confusing and lonely world.
 Orphanages are an extreme case, but we may experience somewhat less severe forms of neglect with less severe results.
 So instead of borderline, narcissistic or antisocial personality disorders, we may get “only” CPTSD.

-Then when you cross the realm from emotional neglect to active abuse, i.e., when someone makes you doubt of your gut feeling, of your instincts and of your sanity with gaslighting, when someone mocks you – your tastes your opinions your way of being, criticizes you – the things you like how you do things, invalidates your feelings, manipulates, guilt trips you, makes you feel like you’re not good enough and everything you do is wrong or could be wrong and you get someone who has all the symptoms you describe and ends up being disconnected from their emotions, living in a state of dissociation and inauthentic.
-The ones that didn’t end up being awkward got better at faking.
-But there’s still a lot of awkwardness because faking is never truly a perfect copy.
-Those are the people we feel there’s something off about them.
+Then when you cross the realm from emotional neglect to active abuse, i.e., when someone makes you doubt of your gut feeling, of your instincts and of your sanity with gaslighting, when someone mocks you – your tastes your opinions your way of being, criticizes you – the things you like how you do things, invalidates your feelings, manipulates, guilt trips you, makes you feel like you’re not good enough and everything you do is wrong or could be wrong and you get someone who ends up being disconnected from their emotions, living in a state of dissociation and inauthentic.
+The ones that didn’t end up being awkward just got better at faking.
+There’s no way around it.
+But there’s still a lot of awkwardness in faking, because faking is never truly a perfect copy.
+Those are the people we interact with where we feel there’s something off about them despite them seemingly being charming.
 And often abuse is subtle and without malice.
 In the end most people just attribute all of this to just being awkward, lacking of social skills or having some brain defect.